Carogaphity/Carogaphity/README.md

 I'm into modding and little projects like that, and spend a lot of my time in video games.
 If you're seeing this, it's probably because of my Discord bot that allows you to play Geometry Dash in discord.

-Reach me on discord at @carogaph!
+Reach me on discord at @carogaph_!
 It's my handle on most platforms.

-I know Python, a bit of C++, and am interested in HTML and Javascript.
+I know Python, Lua, Rust, nim, a bit of C++, and am interested in HTML and Javascript.

 Much love! ❤️
 <!---